KankakeeCommunityCollege/library/_accordions/policies-interlibrary-loans.md

 ### Book Requests
 {: .typography__h3 }

 Patrons should first search [WorldCat](http://www.firstsearch.org/){: target="_blank" rel="noopener noreferrer" } (contact the library for the password) and look for an 'ILL' option to request the item.
 This will automatically route the request to library staff.
-If the option is unavailable, send an email to [tconner@kcc.edu](mailto:tconner@kcc.edu), including the exact book title and author; the year of publication and ISBN number; your first and last name; your KCC ID barcode number; and a telephone number or email address.
+If the option is unavailable, send an email to [bcastillo@kcc.edu](mailto:bcastillo@kcc.edu), including the exact book title and author; the year of publication and ISBN number; your first and last name; your KCC ID barcode number; and a telephone number or email address.
 Telephone requests are not accepted.

 ### Article Requests
 {: .typography__h3 }